 Elected mayor of New York City just weeks after the 9/11 attacks in 2001, Mike Bloomberg led the work of rebuilding the World Trade Center site and reviving Lower Manhattan.
 The World Trade Center master plan, approved in 2003, designated a site for a performing arts center.
 In 2006, Mike began his chairmanship of the 9/11 Memorial & Museum and in 2020 became chair of the PAC.
 The opening of the performing arts center in 2023 is integral to the rebuilding of the World Trade Center site and the continued growth and vitality of Lower Manhattan.

-The flexible design of the PAC’s three theater spaces will provide endless possibilities for live performance, accommodating audiences ranging from 99 to 1,200.
-The 138-foot-tall, cubed-shaped building, designed by the architecture firm REX with, is clad in translucent, book-matched marble, will admit light while creating a reflective exterior, and emit a warm, amber glow after dark.
+The flexible design of the PAC’s three theater spaces will provide endless possibilities for live performance, accommodating audiences ranging from 99 to 950.
+The 138-foot-tall, cubed-shaped building, designed by the architecture firm REX, is clad in translucent, book-matched marble, which will admit light while creating a reflective exterior and emit a warm, amber glow after dark.

 The building’s three floors will incorporate public spaces, a restaurant and a lobby featuring free public programming.
 The building will offer artists extraordinary flexibility, with movable walls allowing for 11 different theater configurations, creating a radically different environment for each performance.
 Equipped with digital technology, the performance spaces can connect virtually to audiences around the world.